Measuring Financial Performance

 In this session we will develop a critical understanding of the most important financial performance metrics.
 We will consider the strengths and weaknesses of each measure in different business contexts, their use by investment analysts and their deployment in acquisition models.
 We will look at how and when these measures should be incorporated into specific performance and reward interventions.

 Measures we will examine will include:

-The style of this event will be practical and informative, aimed at those wishing to contribute to greater effect to the selection and application of such measures in their companies.
+The style of this event will be practical and informative.
 We will also examine a number of case studies, illustrating how and why specific metrics have been used.